 This is a good choice if you are planning to convert your attic into a finished room.
 In such a case, ensure that you have insulated the roof first and not the floor.
 The foam has a high R-rating per inch, molds to the rafters, and blocks water vapor.
 However, expect to pay almost double the cost of each square-foot of loose-fill and roll-on insulation

 Not all types of attic insulation are right for every house.
 This is why you should hire an experienced insulation contractor to help you determine which type and how much insulation is needed.
 Without such knowledge, you may end up with stale air and excess moisture.
 The most recent and common type of attic insulation is cellulose insulation which is also more environmental-friendly.
 This type of insulation has become very popular and has outshined fiberglass insulation.

 Find a Qualified Attic Insulation Contractor

 Attic insulation is an important home maintenance task that is often ignored.
-However, it significantly contributes to the amount of energy expenses, the quality of air, your impact on the environment, and your quality of life and health.
+However, it significantly contributes to the number of energy expenses, the quality of air, your impact on the environment, and your quality of life and health.
 Therefore, if you note that you may need less, more, or a different kind of insulation, it is advisable to get the professional opinion of an attic insulator contractor.